Summary

 GAITRite

-GAITRite is a portable electronic walkway system designed for precise gait analysis in clinical and research settings.
-It uses a pressure-sensitive mat with embedded sensors to capture and quantify spatiotemporal parameters of human walking, helping clinicians assess mobility, balance, and fall risk objectively.
+GAITRite is a portable electronic walkway system for gait biomechanics research in research and biomechanics settings.
+It uses a pressure-sensitive mat with embedded sensors to capture spatiotemporal parameters of human walking, sampling sensor activations every 26-31 milliseconds.
+The system records footfall data and generates over 70 gait metrics, with bilateral/unilateral reports and video replay capabilities.

 Strideway by Tekscan

-Built for Real-World Gait Analysis
+Built for Real-World Gait Biomechanics Research

 Disclaimer: This article summarizes motion analysis approaches for research and performance applications.
 Theia3D is a motion analysis software platform and is not intended to diagnose or treat medical conditions.
 Interpretation and application of results are the responsibility of the user.